MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-creating-a-path-gradient-use.md

 ---
-Description: 'The PathGradientBrush class allows you to customize the way you fill a shape with gradually changing colors.' ms.assetid: 'f6a8085c-3d6a-494f-a1ee-5fa96efb1aae'
+Description: The PathGradientBrush class allows you to customize the way you fill a shape with gradually changing colors. ms.assetid: f6a8085c-3d6a-494f-a1ee-5fa96efb1aae
-title: Creating a Path Gradient
+title: Creating a Path Gradient ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creating a Path Gradient

-The [**PathGradientBrush**](-gdiplus-class-pathgradientbrush-class.md) class allows you to customize the way you fill a shape with gradually changing colors.
+The [**PathGradientBrush**](/windows/win32/gdipluspath/nl-gdipluspath-pathgradientbrush?branch=master) class allows you to customize the way you fill a shape with gradually changing colors.
 A **PathGradientBrush** object has a boundary path and a center point.
 You can specify one color for the center point and another color for the boundary.
 You can also specify separate colors for each of several points along the boundary.

 > [!Note]
-> In GDI+, a path is a sequence of lines and curves maintained by a [**GraphicsPath**](-gdiplus-class-graphicspath-class.md) object.
+> In GDI+, a path is a sequence of lines and curves maintained by a [**GraphicsPath**](/windows/win32/gdipluspath/nl-gdipluspath-graphicspath?branch=master) object.
 For more information about GDI+ paths, see [Paths](-gdiplus-paths-about.md) and [Constructing and Drawing Paths](-gdiplus-constructing-and-drawing-paths-use.md).